Azure/bicep-registry-modules/avm/ptn/app/container-job/README.md

 ### Parameter: `deployDnsZoneContainerRegistry`

 A new private DNS Zone will be created.
+Setting to `false` requires an existing private DNS zone `privatelink.azurecr.io`.
 Required if `deployInVnet` is `true`.

 - Required: No
 - Type: bool